Eldon Hayes Coller

 - Died: 13 Mar 2015, Holland, Michigan at age 95

 Eldon Hayes Coller was born on the Coller farm in Sanilac County, Michigan in one of the outbuildings.
 This was always believed to be the farm of the senior William Ellsworth Coller.
 Recent research shows that William McKinley Coller owned 80 acres adjoining his fathers farm.
-It is possible Eldon was born in an outbuilding on that land.
+It is possible Eldon was born in building on that land.

 When Eldon was 6 years old he came down with Polio.
 He was on the road to recovery by 1927.
 Eldon got polio from a friend of his named Wally who died from the disease.